han-xudong/PickLearningWithPointCloud/README.md

 - The position of the empty bottle will also affect the grasping result.If the mouth of the bottle is facing the base of the mechanical arm, it will lead to a large tilt of the clamp, which will not be able to accurately clamp the bottle.

 ## Conclusion
+Compared with region proposal-based method, Geograsp do not have to collect multi-angle images to form 3D point cloud, which means fast and effective.
+Though general method may provide better accuracy, Geograsp is enough for garbage identification.
+Information